-Let’s Hook into Books, and celebrate Indigenous Literacy Day 2025.
+Let’s Hook into Books™ and catch-a-reader!

 Image: Two young people hold up books over their faces.
 Infront of them on the table another four books are laid out.